vb-consulting/NpgsqlRest/login-endpoints.md

 - Note: this message is only returned in a case when the configured authentication scheme doesn't write anything into the response body on a sign-in operation.

 - For example, the Cookie authentication scheme doesn't write anything into the body and this message is safely written to the response body.
-On other hand, the Bearer Token schemes will always write the response body and this message will not be written to the response body.
+On the other hand, the Bearer Token schemes will always write the response body and this message will not be written to the response body.